On the average, Albuquerque sees the sun 280 days a year.The U.S. average is 205 days.

 Walking the trail, I tuck up inside my jacket a little more.

-We can talk about weather all we like, but we get what we like and don’t like of it on a regular basis, no matter what theories we have.
+We can talk about weather all we like, but we get what we like and don’t like of it on a regular basis, no matter what climate theories we buy into.